Industry expert seminars

 Jeremy has chaired the Boards of three major UK arts organisations (English Touring Theatre, Youth Dance England and the National Association of Youth Theatres), has lectured widely on topics such as Financial Administration in the Arts and Strategic Management, acted as External Examiner for the Department of Arts Management at City University over a period of several years and in 2006 received an Honorary Doctorate from Loughborough University for his services to the arts, science and technology.

-Phil O’Donovan, as founding Managing Director, helped grow Cambridge-based CSR from a startup of nine into a highly successful FTSE 250 listed fabless semiconductor company employing, in 2015, more than 2,000 people in 23 locations.
+Phil O’Donovan, as co-founder and Managing Director, helped grow Cambridge-based CSR plc from a start-up of nine into a highly successful FTSE 250 listed fabless semiconductor company employing, in 2015, more than 2,000 people in 23 locations.

-Within four years from 1999, CSR became the largest global market supplier of Bluetooth chips with annual revenue of $1 billion in 2012 and by 2015 had shipped three billion chips.
-CSR was acquired by Qualcomm in September 2015 for $2.5 billion.
-Phil is now a Cambridge-based angel investor in technology startups, a speaker on entrepreneurial topics and an advisor to Universities on the commercialisation of their IP.
+Within four years from 1999, CSR became the Bluetooth market leader and supplier of chips to hundreds of global high-volume consumer product manufacturers.
+By 2012, CSR had achieved annual revenue of $1 billion and, by 2015, had shipped close to four billion chips.
+CSR was acquired by US company Qualcomm in September 2015 for $2.5 billion.

 Lanre has over 15 years’ investment experience doing business between Europe, Middle East and Africa (EMEA).
 Prior to co-founding Orbitt, Lanre was involved in originating investment ideas and raising the required capital to grow startups in Africa, including Sankuru, First African Gold and Tranergy Capital.
 He also worked at BP, Subsea 7 and Citi in the UK.
 Lanre holds a BSc in Economics from the University of Ado, an MSc degree in Energy Economics from the University of Dundee and an MBA from the University of Cambridge.